Jaredanwolfgang/CS329_Machine_Learning_Project/README.md

 https://github.com/user-attachments/assets/08d07829-59dc-456c-9e9d-379cad483967

-During the finetune process, we have used the checkpoint `rtdetrv2_r101vd_6x_coco_from_paddle.pth` from the original model.
+You can see the promising tuning results help us distinguish the pedestrian and cyclist.
+(Using the original model will somehow misunderstand the cyclist as person) During the finetune process, we have used the checkpoint `rtdetrv2_r101vd_6x_coco_from_paddle.pth` from the original model.
 And then we use Active Learning and Data Augmentation to finetune the model.